MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 	New-DlpCompliancePolicy -Name "Driver's License DLP Policy" -Comment "This policy blocks sharing of Driver's License Numbers." -ExchangeLocation All

-5. Enter the following command into PowerShell to add a DLP rule to the DLP policy you created in step 4:
+5. Enter the following command into PowerShell to add a DLP rule to the DLP policy you created in the previous step:

 	New-DlpComplianceRule -Name "Driver's License Rule" -Policy "Driver's License DLP Policy" -BlockAccess $true -ContentContainsSensitiveInformation @{Name="U.S. Driver's License Number";minCount="1";minconfidence="75"}